-The SARC will receive all materials collected by the Dean of Education (narratives, assignments/evaluations, course syllabus, etc.) in advance of a meeting.
+The SARC will receive all materials collected by the Dean of the School of Education or the Associate Provost (narratives, assignments/evaluations, course syllabus, etc.) in advance of a meeting.
 The appointed members of the SARC will review these materials individually.

 The SARC will have a dispute review meeting within 14 business days of notification of being appointed to the committee.
-The student, instructor and Dean of Education should be available and may be requested to answer questions during the meeting.
+The student, instructor and Dean of the School of Education or the Associate Provost should be available and may be requested to answer questions during the meeting.